Mexican Auto Insurance Physical Damage Coverage

 Physical Damage coverage can also cover flooding caused by the overflowing of fresh water rivers, lakes or inlets.
 However, coverage for flooding caused by the normal action of tides or by sea water is most often excluded.
 There are also circumstances where coverage is included for damages sustained while the insured vehicle is being transported, either by land, air or water.
 Additionally, Mexican tourist auto Physical Damage typically will provide coverage for physical damage suffered by the insured vehicle due to direct actions of people taking part in work stoppages, strikes, labor disturbances, riots or popular uprisings.

 Coverage for damages caused by vandalism and partial theft is expressly excluded from the standard policy.
-However, if you should choose to purchase extended coverage, both partial theft and vandalism coverage automatically get added to the policy as part of the endorsement coverage upgrade.
+However, if you should choose to purchase Full coverage, both partial theft and vandalism coverage automatically get added to the policy as part of the endorsement coverage upgrade.

 When a covered loss occurs, as part of the Mexico Physical Damage coverage, the insurance company will pay the reasonable necessary towing costs to move the insured vehicle within the limits of the Mexican Republic, to the closest qualified repair facility, which will be designated by the insurance company.
 With a standard policy option, all repair costs for the insured vehicle are calculated according to labor costs in effect in the Mexican Republic.
-However, just like the vandalism and partial theft coverage, the US Labor Rates coverage option can be added by simply selecting the better extended coverage policy option.
+However, just like the vandalism and partial theft coverage, the US Labor Rates coverage option can be added by simply selecting the better Full coverage policy option.
 With US Labor rates coverage, you get the option to bring your vehicle back to the US, if it is still drivable after an accident (the insurance company will not provide for towing back to the US), to have repairs done a little closer to home, but with less out of pocket expense.

 Both Collision and Theft coverage are subject to a deductible.
 For more information about our deductible options see our Mexico auto deductible page.